keystonejs/keystone/.changeset/popular-roses-hope.md

 '@keystone-ui/core': patch
 ---

-Stopped enabing lignatures with the `optimizeLegibility` prop in `Core`
+Stopped enabling lignatures with the `optimizeLegibility` prop in `Core`